MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 #### 2.04.1.
 Primitive role (basic)

- are original roles available in the GCP console.
-Broad roles, affect all resources in that project.
+Are original roles available in the GCP console.
+Broad roles, **affect all resources in that project**.
 Offer fixed, coarse-grained levels of access:

 - **Owner**
   - Add/remove members